flowscripter/docs/design/cli-usage-walkthrough.md

-    update          Update installed command and extension plugins. script          Execute a script using Flowscripter and display the result. repl            Start Flowscripter in REPL interactive mode. agent           Start Flowscripter in REST API agent mode. workbench       Start Flowscripter in REST API agent mode and launch the workbench UI in a browser.
+    update          Update installed command and extension plugins. script          Execute a script using Flowscripter and display the result. repl            Start Flowscripter in REPL interactive mode.

 Core extensions: